-Net position in the government-wide and proprietary fund financial statements are classified in the following categories:
+Net position in the government-wide financial statements is classified in the following categories:

-Invested in capital assets - the amount of net position representing capital assets net of accumulated depreciation.
+Investment in capital assets - the amount of net position representing capital assets net of accumulated depreciation.

-Restricted net position - the amount of net position for which external restrictions have been imposed by creditors, grantors, contributors, or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
+Restricted net position - the amount of net position for which external restrictions have been imposed by creditors, grantors, contributors, or laws or regulations of other governments; and restrictions imposed by law through constitutional provisions or enabling legislation.